ThaFireDragonOfDeath/uhashtools/README.md

 * Supports currently the algorithms MD5, SHA-1 and SHA-256.
 * Selecting the target file by the file selection dialog or by drag and drop.
 * Simplicity.
 For each supported algorithm exists one separate application.
 Instead of one application that does everything, this tool set has multiple applications that do one thing and do it well.
 * Portability.
-Each application of this tool set is a single, self contained .exe file without dependencies on external libraries.
+Each application of this tool set is a small and self contained .exe file without dependencies on external libraries.

 # License
 Summery for documentation purposes: